Damte Beyene, Abebe

-Abebe Damte is a research fellow at the Environment and Climate Research Center (ECRC) based at the Ethiopian Development Research Institute (EDRI).
+Abebe D. Beyene is a senior research fellow at the Environment and Climate Research Center (ECRC) based at the Ethiopian Policy Studies Institute (PSI).
 His field of specialization is in environmental economics which include natural resource management, energy, climate change and agriculture.
 Methodologically he has a focus on applying micro-econometrics such as cross-section and panel data econometrics.
 Abebe has published his research works in a number of reputable journals.
-He has taught various subjects in economics both at undergraduate and graduate levels.
-He has also supervised both undergraduate and graduate students.
+He taught various courses in economics both at undergraduate and graduate levels.
 He obtained his PhD degree in Economics from the University of Pretoria.

 His current research focuses on household energy choice, improved cook stove use and REDD+, forest and people’s livelihood, and adaptation to climate change such as analyzing the impact of sustainable land management practices.
 Currently Abebe is involved in research projects ’Communal Natural Resource Management and Agricultural Transformation: The Case of Forest User Groups in Ethiopia; and Rural households, Agriculture, and Climate change – why and how farmers (do not) adapt in Ethiopia (RACE).

 - External examiners of several MSc and PhD thesis.

 - Supervised undergraduate and postgraduate students (both MSc and PhD)

 Grants and consultancy

 I have been involved in various research projects both as a principal investigator (PI) and team member.
 Some selected projects are:

 - Project member (local PI): Communal Natural Resource Management and Agricultural Transformation: The Case of Forest User Groups in Ethiopia” A project funded by The Agricultural Technology Adoption Initiative (ATAI), USA: Funding amount of $377,210.00.
 Approved in 2022.